Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-We argue the solution of Eq.(10) is complicated due to magnetic field dependent longitudinal viscosity.
-In principle, Eq.(10) can be expressed in terms of the reduced magnetic field $B_{x}(y)/B_{0}$ via relationship $v=\frac{1}{2B_{0}}\frac{dB_{x}}{dy}$ but still remains difficult for analytical processing.
-Further, we restrict ourself to low current and(or) small magnetic field mode when $\Omega_{c}\tau_{ee}\ll 1$.
-Consequently, the longitudinal viscosity can be kept constant $\eta_{xx}\sim \eta$ while the transverse viscosity vanishes, i.e. $\eta_{xy}\rightarrow 0$.
-Eq.(8) gives a familiar result for carrier drift in crossed $E_{y}\perp B_{x}$ fields.
-Then, the solution of Eq.(7) is straightforward:
+We argue that solving of Eq.(\ref{Vz_Stokes_Modified}) is complicated because of field dependent viscosity pre-factor $\eta_{xx}(\Omega_{c})\rightarrow \eta_{xx}(y)$ in the highest derivative term.
+In principle, Eq.(\ref{Vz_Stokes_Modified}) can be expressed in terms of the reduced magnetic field $B_{x}(y)/B_{0}$ via relationship $v=\frac{1}{2B_{0}}\frac{dB_{x}}{dy}$ but still remains difficult for analytic analysis.
+However, we may restrict ourself to low-current and(or) small magnetic field case when $\Omega_{c}\tau_{\eta}\ll 1$.
+By doing so, the longitudinal viscosity can be kept constant $\eta_{xx}\sim \eta$.
+The solution of Eq.(\ref{XX_velocity_Stokes}) becomes straightforward: